Hamas challenges Israel over nationalist flag march in Jerusalem

 By Crispian Balmer

-JERUSALEM, May 27 (Reuters) - The Islamist Hamas group that runs the Gaza Strip is looking to impose new red lines in Jerusalem, epicentre of the decades-long conflict between Israelis and Palestinians, even if that risks provoking another war.
+JERUSALEM, May 27 (Reuters) - An annual "flag" march by Israeli nationalists through Jerusalem's Old City this Sunday could prove to be a dangerous test of the Islamist Hamas group's assertiveness in opposing Israeli actions in the contested city.

-For years, flag-waving Israeli nationalists have staged an annual march through Jerusalem to celebrate Israel's capture of the Old City in the 1967 Middle East war.
+The march celebrates Israel's capture of the Old City in the 1967 Middle East War and passes through the narrow streets of its Muslim quarter.

-The procession through the narrow streets of the Muslim quarter was always controversial, but legal efforts to ban the event failed, with supporters arguing that it was a legitimate festival marking an extraordinary moment in Jewish history.
+Legal efforts to ban the event have failed, with supporters arguing that it was a legitimate festival marking an extraordinary moment in Jewish history.

+For many Palestinians, the parade is a blatant provocation and a violation of one of the few places in the city, increasingly hemmed in by Jewish development and settlement, which retains a strong Arab flavour.

-Hamas significantly raised the stakes last year, firing rockets into Israel minutes after the 2021 march kicked off, triggering an 11-day war.
-Leaders of the group say they are ready for renewed violence on Sunday if the Israeli government does not keep this year's march out of Muslim neighbourhoods.
+Leaders of Hamas, which is seeking to impose new "rules" over Jerusalem, say they are ready for renewed violence on Sunday if the Israeli government does not keep the march out of Muslim neighbourhoods.

-"They can avoid a war and escalation if they stop this mad (march)," Bassem Naim, a senior Hamas official, told Reuters in Gaza this week.
+"They can avoid a war and escalation if they stop this mad (march)," Bassem Naim, a senior Hamas official, told Reuters in Gaza, the Palestinian enclave controlled by Hamas.

-For many Palestinians, the march is a blatant provocation and a gross violation of one of the few places in the city, increasingly hemmed in by Jewish development and settlement, which retains a strong Arab flavour.

-For Hamas it is also a religious affront, given the Old City is home to the Al Aqsa mosque compound, the third holiest site in Islam, which Jews also revere as the Temple Mount -- a vestige of their faith's two ancient temples.
+For Hamas the march is also a religious affront, given the Old City is home to the Al-Aqsa Mosque compound, the third holiest site in Islam, which Jews also revere as the Temple Mount - a vestige of their faith's two ancient temples.

+In recent years Hamas has cast itself as a defender of Muslim Jerusalem.
+Last year it fired rockets into Israel minutes after the march kicked off, triggering an 11-day war that killed at least 250 Palestinians and 13 people in Israel.

-Prime Minister Naftali Bennett has defended a decision by security officials to let Sunday's procession enter Damascus Gate and pass through the Muslim quarter.
+Israeli Prime Minister Naftali Bennett on Friday supported the planned route of the march, which is set to enter Damascus Gate and pass through the Muslim quarter, and shrugged off calls from some members of his coalition to avoid sensitive areas.

-Some members of his coalition have urged him to rethink the route and suggested there might be a last-minute change of heart.
-However, a senior Western diplomatic source doubted that Bennett would bow to Hamas's demand.

-"He has only been in office for a year and it would make him look weak," said the diplomat, who declined to be named.
+His office said the parade, as always, would not go onto the Temple Mount.
+It added that the situation would be reviewed over the coming 48 hours.

 FUNERALS AND RIOTS

+Hamas, deemed a terrorist organisation by many Western governments, sees all of modern-day Israel as occupied.

-"For Israel, Jerusalem is off the table, for the Palestinians it is the table.
-It is their Alamo," said Daniel Seidemann, an Israeli lawyer and campaigner for Palestinian rights in East Jerusalem.
+"For Israel, Jerusalem is off the table, for the Palestinians it is the table," said Daniel Seidemann, an Israeli lawyer and campaigner for Palestinian rights in East Jerusalem.

 Tensions have been rising in the city for weeks.

-There were repeated clashes between Palestinians and Israeli police in the Al-Aqsa compound in April, during the holy month of Ramadan, with Muslims angered by rising numbers of Jewish visitors to the mosque esplanade.
+Repeated clashes took place between Palestinians and Israeli police in the Al-Aqsa compound in April, during the holy month of Ramadan, with Muslims angered by rising numbers of Jewish visitors to the mosque esplanade.

 On one night during Ramadan, youths managed to smuggle into the site a gigantic banner showing a Hamas fighter, which they hung up in front of the gilded seventh-century Dome of the Rock.

 "A few years ago that would have been unthinkable.
-It shows that Hamas's defence of Jerusalem is resonating and that support for them is growing," the Western diplomat said.
+It shows that Hamas's defence of Jerusalem is resonating and that support for them is growing," a senior Western diplomat said.

-A senior Israeli lawmaker from the ruling coalition said this week it was too risky to let Sunday's march continue in its present form given the tensions.
+An influential Israeli lawmaker from the ruling coalition said it was too risky to let Sunday's march continue in its present form given the tensions.

 "We should not, with our own hands, cause a religious war here or all kinds of provocations that are liable to ignite the Middle East," Ram Ben-Barak told Kan radio.

-Highlighting his concerns over likely violence, the U.S. Embassy in Jerusalem has banned U.S. government employees and their families from entering the Old City on Sunday and has said Damascus Gate is off-limits to them until further notice.

-However, calls for a rethink of the route have been scorned by the organisers, who deny that the procession, which often features anti-Arab chanting, is a provocation.
+However, calls for a rethink have been scorned by the organisers, who deny that the procession, which often features anti-Arab chanting, is a provocation.

 "It's all about celebration, of the liberation of Jerusalem and the return of the Jewish people to the Jewish city, Jerusalem," said Arieh King, a Jerusalem deputy mayor.

-For Hamas such sentiment is an anathema -- highlighting the impossibility of reconciling two diametrically opposed visions of history.

-"Any attempt to continue the judaization of Jerusalem means they are touching a very raw nerve," said Naim.

-(Additional reporting by Dan Williams in Jerusalem and Nidal Al Mughrabi in Gaza Editing by Gareth Jones)
+(Additional reporting by Dan Williams in Jerusalem and Nidal Al Mughrabi in Gaza Editing by Gareth Jones and Angus MacSwan)

 ((crispian.balmer@thomsonreuters.com; Reuters Messaging: crispian.balmer.reuters.com@reuters.net))